ProtoSebastian/py-assembler-old/README.md

 ### `-M --matt-mode`

-  Enables Matt mode, which disables ORG directives, DB directives, and multi-line pseudo-instructions, because Matt's assembler doesn't support them.
+  Enables Matt mode, which disables DB & ORG directives, and multi-line pseudo-instructions, to remove jumps in address and make every line translate to exactly 1 machine code line.

+### `--dump-instructions`

+  Dump native-instructions and pseudo-instructions, then exit.

+### `--dump-symbols`

+  Dump symbols defined by the ISA, then exit.

 ### `--dump-labels`